-Prerequisites, Co-requisites and Course Description: Successful Completion of Term VII in the PT Program.
-Full-time, eight-week clinical experience, supervised by a licensed physical therapist in an inpatient setting with emphasis on integumentary, cardiopulmonary and neuromuscular practice patterns.
+Prerequisites, Co-requisites and Course Description: Full-time, eight-week clinical experience, supervised by a licensed physical therapist in an outpatient setting with emphasis on musculoskeletal practice patterns.
 Designed to provide students with the opportunity to analyze and synthesize current knowledge and experience with clinical practice.
 In addition, experience with education, management, and research is provided, as available.